 "I believe you when you say you don't want to hurt me," she continued softly.
 "You need me here to help Danny.
-But that doesn't mean we can't be ... friends, does it?"
+But that doesn't mean we can't be friends, does it?"

-Her heart was pounding inside her chest, so thunderous and so rapidly that she had no doubt he was aware of every tympani beat.
+Her heart thudded against her ribs, so thunderous and rapid she had no doubt he was aware of every beat.
 It was a risk she was taking, walking the edge of this particular precipice, and maybe she was only doing it because she was lonely.
 It was certainly not her usual style, being so direct with men.
-But, considering how vehemently each of them had reacted at the slightest physical contact, how her body still clamored for him to continue where he'd left off touching her, kissing her, even tasting her ...
-Maya wasn't sure how she couldn't do this, how she could just forget and then try to focus on saving his brother when all the while he would be hovering right behind her.
+But, considering how vehemently they had both reacted at the slightest physical contact, how her body still clamored for him to continue where he'd left off touching her, kissing her, even tasting her ...
+Maya wasn't sure how she could just forget and then try to focus on saving his brother when all the while he would be hovering right behind her.

 Any mirth in his face faded.
 Blue shifted to dark gray, and the corners of his mouth fell.
-"If this continues," he said, "I will hurt you.
+"If this continues, I will hurt you.
 There's no getting around that.
 It's the nature of what I am."